-- Disadvantage: this algorithm is relatively simple but is not suitable for situations where the service time of a request changes a lot, or where each request needs a different time length.
+- Disadvantage: this algorithm is relatively simple, so it is unsuitable for situations where the service time of a request changes significantly, or each request needs to consume different amounts of time.
 In these cases, it will cause imbalanced load distribution among servers.

 Weighted Least-Connection Scheduling

-In practice, each request service from the client spend staying on the server may vary greatly.
-As the working time gets longer, if a simple round-robin or random load balancing algorithm is used, the numbers of connection processes on each server may vary greatly over time, which means load balance is not actually achieved.
+In actual situations, the time requests from the client spend staying on the server may vary greatly.
+As the working time gets longer, if a simple round-robin or random load balancing algorithm is used, the number of connection processes on each server may vary hugely, which cannot achieve load balancing effect.

-Disadvantage: Due to API restrictions, you cannot enable Least-Connection and session persistence at the same time.
+- Disadvantage: due to API restrictions, least-connection and session persistence cannot be enabled at the same time.

-Recommendation: When users need to process different requests, and the backend service time needed by these requests varies greatly (such as 3 ms and 3 sec), it is recommended to use Weighted Least-Connection Scheduling to achieve load balance.
+- Recommendation: if you need to process different requests and the service time needed by them on the backend varies greatly (such as 3 milliseconds and 3 seconds), you are recommended to use weighted least-connection scheduling to achieve load balancing.

-The source hashing scheduling algorithm (ip_hash) uses the source IP address of the request as Hash Key and find the corresponding server from the statically assigned hash table.
-The request is sent to this server if the server is available and not overloaded, otherwise the response is empty.
+The source hashing scheduling algorithm (ip_hash) uses the source IP address of the request as the hash key and finds the corresponding server from the statically assigned hash table.
+The request will be sent to this server if it is available and not overloaded; otherwise, null will be returned.

-Advantage: Requests from a certain client can be constantly mapped to the same RS through the hash table.
+- Advantage: ip_hash can map requests from a client to the same real server through the hash table.
 Therefore, in scenarios where session persistence is not supported, it can be used to achieve simple session persistence effect.